dcraderdev/AirBnB/oldREADME.md

 * Require Authentication: true
 * Request
-  * Method: GET
+  * Method: get
-  * URL: /api/spots/:spotId/bookings
+  * URL: /spots/:spotId/bookings
   * Body: none

 * Successful Response: If you ARE NOT the owner of the spot.